What is Video Header Bidding?

 Header bidding has been in the news a great deal as of late as a new technique for content publishers to optimize its advertisement inventory sold over programmatic exchanges.
 Header bidding hasalsow come to video advertisino, yet obviously, there are exceptional new challenges.

 The industry needs to teach itself and comprehend intriguing issues.
-Any element that enhances publishers’ capacity to monetize ought to be upheldift it’s to their greatest advantage and enhances the end-user experience.
-Since by the day’s end, regardless of how long consumers will hold up in line, they won’t sit tight for their content to load.
+Any element that enhances publishers’ capacity to monetize ought to be upheld.
+It’s to their greatest advantage and enhances the end-user experience.
+By the day’s end, regardless of how long consumers will hold up in line, they won’t sit tight for their content to load.